ataylor89/diary/refutationofdemocracy.md

 And listen

-He did something more important than that
+He did something more important than this

 Plato made Socrates immortal

 Plato made Socrates one of my best friends

-And that is the best thing he did in his writing
+And this is one of the best things he did with his writing